AlsonYang/lxr-gcp-learning/pmle_checkpoints.md

 Use Beam with **dataflow** to write elastic data processing pipeline
 * Serverless
 * Support both batch (from cloud storage) and streaming (from pub/sub) process using the same pipeline code
+* When you work with large datasets, Dataflow is more scalable and cost-effective than AI Platform Training.
+For example, see TensorFlow Model Analysis, which is implemented using Apache Beam, and which can run on Dataflow to evaluate TensorFlow SavedModels.

 Some features:
 *  *Interactive Apache Beam runner (beta)* lets you iteratively develop pipelines on a small dataset and cost-effectively validate the correctness of the pipeline